 New Zealand is an incredible country: friendly people, great weather, mystical mountains, stunning lanscapes, active volcanos, incredible wildlife, some of the best spots for diving, beautiful beaches, a cave lit by glow-worms, whale-watching… these are just some of the things you should have on your bucket list for your trip.
 Or you could have the adventure of a lifetime and spend two weeks with the crew of Making Trax, New Zealand’s adaptive outdoor adventure team.

 Making Trax is the creation of Jeremy – Jezza – Williams, expert outdoor guide who has been using a wheelchair since a canyoning accident in 2010.
 After rehabilitation, in 2012, he created his own outdoor adventure agency and all the activities are perfectly adapted to the needs of travellers with a disability: paragliding, rafting, horse trekking, bungee jumping (and there is more).

 Exploring New Zealand is rather smooth for the wheelchair user, and incredibly pleasant.
-Most viewing spots and promenades are adapted: perfect for wheeling about and with stunning views.
-Access to natural attractions is also very good, as are the waterfronts, often set up with good walkways that will allow to get you near the water.
+Most viewing spots and promenades are adapted: perfect for wheelchairs, both manual and electric, and with stunning views.
+Access to natural attractions is also very good, and the waterfronts are often set up with good walkways that will allow to get near the water.

-Public toilets are accessible by law, but better pre-plan the itinerary as in restaurants and bars there isn’t always an accessible one.
+Public toilets are accessible by law, but better check ahead the itinerary as in restaurants and bars there isn’t always an accessible one.